tingzhouu/rn-asyncstorage/README.md

 # RN-AsyncStorage

-A quick trial of how using AsyncStorage on a React Native app.
+A quick trial of using AsyncStorage on a React Native app.

 ### Functionality